VetLink Addendum

 As a VetLink applicant, you will have the opportunity to fill out a special addendum to the application to a VetLink partner school.
 In this section, we will explain why that represents a distinct advantage, explain what the Vetlink Addendum is, and go step by step through how to fill it out.

 The Service to School VetLink Addendum is a demilitarized resume that is added to your college application as a means to translate your military experiences for members of the admissions committee.
 Admissions committees want to admit students who will be successful, who will contribute to the community, and whose success after graduation will reflect highly on the institution.
-Who better than veterans to arrive on campus, to do what is necessary to succeed in the classroom, to be part of the solution, and to have a positive and lasting impact on the community at large?
+A well-developed and thoughtfully constructed VetLink Addendum will demonstrate predictors of success while revealing authenticity, passion, and character.

 The VetLink Addendum has six components to help explain your military service in terms that will resonate with admissions committees:

-- Cover sheet
+Cover sheet

-- Military Awards
+Military Awards

-- Military Schools
+Military Schools

-- Military Experience
+Military Experience

-- Overseas Service
+Overseas Service

-- Essay
+Essay

-Below we will look at each of these components in detail to understand how to complete the addendum and effectively communicate your experience to admissions committees.
+Below we will look at each of these components in detail to understand how to complete the Addendum and effectively communicate your experience to admissions committees.

 The Cover Sheet provides an overview of your military service using basic data on your overall service, including your branch of service, job title, job description, rank, and dates of service.